ndegheselle/Fantoche-automation/readme.md

 - Scripting language to handle contexte change in tasks settings
 - Generic way to create UI form for settings
     - Also handle validation and types with this ?
-- Workflow validation with potential errors prompting (infinite loop. dead branches, ...)
 - Handle supervisor edge case for flow control tasks
-- Display workers list and allow supervision
 - Add user management with roles and permissions
 - Handle proper state (going back and forth with history) in the editor
 - handle read and write tasks in the interface
+- Supervisor

+- Display workers list and allow supervision
+- Workflow validation with potential errors prompting (infinite loop. dead branches, ...)

 # ToThink